MarwolTuk/scs-anatomy/anatomy.md

     00000030  2f 76 65 68 69 63 6c 65  2f 74 72 75 63 6b 2f 64  |/vehicle/truck/d|
     00000040  61 66 5f 78 66 2f 63 6f  6c 6f 72 2e 64 64 73     |af_xf/color.dds|

-There are some sections of which their use seems clear:
+There are some sections the use of seems clear:

 1. Byte 0x0 to 0x3:
    `01 0a b1 70` is the version of the tobj-file; the game complains inside `game.log.txt` about a wrong version of the tobj-file if set to any other value.